-The attached amendment (Exhibit A) to the City of Knoxville Zoning Code, Article 12 - Landscape was proposed by Mr. R. Bentley Marlow.
-It was postponed for thirty days by the Planning Commission in August 2023, and for an additional thirty days in September 2023.
-A Planning Commissioner provided the applicant with a revised ordinance amendment proposal, and the applicant substituted their original version with the Planning Commissioner's version (Exhibit B).
-The applicant requested another 30-day postponement to allow time for consideration of the revised amendment.
+The attached amendment (Exhibit A) to the City of Knoxville Zoning Code, Article 12 - Landscape was proposed by Mr. R. Bentley Marlow and postponed for thirty days by the Planning Commission in August 2023 and for an additional thirty days in September 2023.
+A Planning Commissioner provided the applicant with a revised proposal and the applicant notified staff of the intent to substitute the Planning Commissioner's version in place of the original proposal (Exhibit B).
+See attached text for the revised proposed amendments, which relate to landscape plans and required buffer yards.